Ephraim Pagit

 Ephraim Pagit (Pagitt) (c.
 1575 – April 1647) was an English clergyman and heresiographer.
 His Heresiography of 1645 was a precursor of the better-known Gangraena, and is a well-referenced account of contemporary sectarian Protestantism in England.
-In fact the Oxford English Dictionary indicates that the title of this book was a neologism, derived by analogy from Christianography, an earlier title, to indicate a catalogue or classification of heretics.
-By political conviction Pagit was a royalist, but he was sufficiently opposed to the religious Independents to support Presbyterianism.
+The Oxford English Dictionary indicates that the title of this book was a neologism, derived by analogy from Christianography, an earlier title, to indicate a catalogue or classification of heretics.
+By political conviction, Pagit was a royalist, but he was sufficiently opposed to the religious Independents to support Presbyterianism.

 Life

 The son of Eusebius Pagit, he was born in Northamptonshire, probably at Lamport, about 1575.
 He matriculated at Christ Church, Oxford on 25 May 1593, being eighteen years old.
-There is no evidence of his graduation, but he is said to have been a great linguist, writing fifteen or sixteen languages.
-On 19 August 1601 he was admitted to the rectory of St. Edmund the King, Lombard Street.
+There is no evidence of his graduation, but he is said to have been a great linguist, writing in fifteen or sixteen languages.
+On 19 August 1601, he was admitted to the rectory of St. Edmund the King, Lombard Street.

-In May 1638 he wrote a series of letters addressed to Cyril Lucaris, Patriarch of Constantinople, and other patriarchs of the Greek Orthodox church.
+In May 1638, he wrote a series of letters addressed to Cyril Lucaris, Patriarch of Constantinople, and other patriarchs of the Greek Orthodox church.
 In them he commended to their notice his own Christianographie, the translation of the English prayer-book into Greek by Elias Petley, and William Laud's conference with John Fisher.

-On the outbreak of the First English Civil War Paget was silenced, and retired to Deptford, Kent.
-He was always a strong royalist, and in favour of the prayer-book; but he took the Covenant, and in 1645 he joined in a petition to Parliament for the establishment of presbyterianism, probably as a preferable alternative to independency.
+On the outbreak of the First English Civil War, Paget was silenced and retired to Deptford, Kent.
+He was always a strong royalist and in favour of the prayer-book; but he took the Covenant, and in 1645 he joined in a petition to Parliament for the establishment of presbyterianism, probably as a preferable alternative to independency.
 His standard of doctrine he found in the articles of the Church of England.
-He died at Deptford in April 1647, and was buried in the churchyard.
+He died at Deptford in April 1647 and was buried in the churchyard.
 He married the widow of Sir Stephen Bord of Sussex.